wanadzhar913/rfm-analysis-using-online-retail2/README.md

 - `Cluster 2` can be characterised as those that spend less money, but order relatively frequently (as their last transactions a month ago).
 Promotions and discounts are likely to work well for this group to encourage them to spend more.

-- Customers in `Cluster 3` have likely churned as they haven't spend much and haven't stopped by in a long time.
+- Customers in `Cluster 3` have likely churned as they haven't spent much and haven't stopped by in a long time.
 This is worrisome as they make up the largest cluster.

 #### **Methodology**